 Mixcorrespondents contributing to this report included George Petersen, Sarah Jones, Kevin Becka, Maureen Droney, Michael Cooper, Nick Batzdorf, Barry Rudolph and Erik Hawkins.

 Roland (www.rolandus.com) V-Studio users are celebrating the biggest news of the show, the company's announcement that it has opened the platform to plug-in developers with the debut of the VS8F-3 Plug-In Effect Expansion Board.
 The board is compatible with the entire VS Series, from the new VS-2480DVD (shown), which lets users burn up to 4.7 GB of song data to a single DVD-R or DVD-RW disc, down to the 1680, giving thousands of Roland users the opportunity to upgrade their systems at any level.

 Not only will Roland plug-ins be available, but Antares, IK Multimedia, George Massenburg Labs, Universal Audio, Cakewalk, McDSP, TC Electronic, Sound Toys and other developers are porting plug-ins over to the V-Studio platform; many of these plug-ins are already available.
 The VS8F-3 boasts 56-bit processing and sampling rates up to 96 kHz, depending on the V-Studio host.
 Each VS8F-3 can run two plug-ins; Roland includes five plug-ins with each board.

-These didn't grab all headlines, but they could sure make your life easier.
+These products didn't grab all the headlines, but they could sure make your life easier.